 For any project, the commercial client must always do the following:

-- Make arrangements to ensure those carrying out the project can manage health and safety risks in a proportionate way.
+- Make arrangements to ensure those carrying out the project can proportionately manage health and safety risks.

 - Ensure that both the principal designer and principal contractor comply with their responsibilities and duties, including preparing a health and safety file and a construction phase plan, respectively.